Interdisciplinary Geospatial Approaches to Watershed Science

 - Have time to interact with their peers and engage in a variety of social activities.

-- Housing will be provided in the University of Iowa residence halls.
+- Housing in the University of Iowa residence halls

-- Enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree during the internship period.
+- Be enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree during the internship period.

-- Are interested in learning and applying methods to issues of environment and sustainability.
+- Have an interest in learning and applying methods to issues of environment and sustainability.

-- Are interested in pursuing graduate school and a career in research.
+- Have demonstrated interest in pursuing graduate school and a career in research.

-- Are citizens or permanent residents (hold a valid green card) of the United States.
+- Be a citizen or permanent residents (hold a valid green card) of the United States.

 Goals and Focus of this REU

-After participating in this REU our students will be able to:
+After participating in our REU, students will be able to: